-- I. Selection, acquisition, and maintenance of instructional materials shall be in accordance with Board policies and objectives to provide a substantive base for the district curriculum. - II.
-Responsibility for Selection The responsibility for selection of instructional materials rests with the professional staff.
-Other persons, such as students and community members, may recommend instructional resources, but recommendations for purchase will come from the professional personnel of the school district.
-To assist in the selection process, committees are encouraged to obtain representative viewpoints concerning the proposed instructional materials.
-Selection committees typically will include a committee chair or department head, an administrator, the Director of Curriculum & Instruction, and a teacher.
-The committee may also include community representatives. - A. Media Centers Librarians and media center specialists will: - 1.
-Assist in selection of specific titles applicable to particular courses, - 2.
-Assist in preparation of lists for use in courses in the curriculum, - 3.
-Accept responsibility for suggesting non-circulating reference material based on daily contact with reference needs, - 4.
-In consultation with faculty select additional titles from reviews, and; - 5.
-Select media materials which supplement and enhance the instructional process in the system. - B. Classroom Instruction Teachers will make selections for instructional materials by: - 1.
-Choosing materials which reflect the goals of the department or the curriculum committee of which they are members, - 2.
-Making requests for specific titles for reference in their courses, both for students and faculty resources. - 3.
-Choosing works which have current and significant impact on their disciplines, - 4.
-Reviewing and recommending materials which represent diversified thought provoking material relevant to the grade level, - 5.
-Selecting material which stimulates student interest in learning, and - 6.
-Recommending material with value commensurate with cost while insuring reasonable potential user appeal. - C. Classroom use of media and movies The wise and effective use of media to enhance learning is permitted when appropriate.
+Librarians and media specialists will:

+- 1. Assist in selection of specific titles applicable to particular courses. - Assist in preparation of lists for use in courses in the curriculum. - 3.
+Select non-circulating reference material based on daily contact with reference needs. - In consultation with faculty select additional titles from reviews. - 5.
+Select media materials which supplement and enhance the instructional process in the system.

+Classroom use of media and movies - The wise and effective use of media to enhance learning is permitted when appropriate.
 Media is defined as electronic or digital material from any source.
+Guidelines include:

-Guidelines include: - 1.
-It is a violation of district policy to use materials intended for entertainment purposes unless approved according to Policy IIA. - 2.
-All media, as defined above, must be approved and when needed purchased by the district. - 3.
+- It is a violation of district policy to use materials intended solely for entertainment purposes unless approved according to Policy IIA. - All media, as defined above, must be approved using the supplemental instructional materials guidelines explained above and when needed, purchased by the district. - 3.
 Any media rated R (unedited), NC-17, or X are not to be used.
 R rated media may only be used at the secondary level when appropriately edited to comply with district procedures.
 Any media with a PG-13 rating is not to be used in the elementary or middle schools unless it is appropriately edited to comply with district procedures.
 Any media that is unrated, which could reasonably be assumed would carry an R, NC-17, or X rating, if rated, shall not be shown within the school district regardless of the rating.
 Media with nudity, profanity, sexual innuendos, excessive violence, cruelty, or brutality would be inappropriate to use in a classroom environment. - 4.
 G and PG rated media may be used at school sponsored activities, activity and athletic trips, etc., with prior approval of school administration, while adhering to public performance rights.
 Such media must have those socially redeeming qualities conducive to the concepts of honesty, integrity, liberty, freedom, humaneness, morality, ethical behavior, etc. - 5.
-No commercial media may be copied in violation of copyright laws or regulations.
+No commercial media may be copied in violation of copyright laws or regulations. - 6.
+In the event a student or their parent/guardian choose not to view media, the teacher will provide an alternate means for the students to gather the information required for the assignment and their grade will not be negatively impacted by this decision.